Do I need to have done Pilates before?

 I keep class sizes very small, just four people to a group, so that you get the absolute best experience from your class each week.
-I am a fully insured Body Control Pilates certified teacher with Level 3 qualifications in both matwork and pregnancy and postnatal teaching, so you can be confident that you are in good hands.
+I am a fully insured Body Control Pilates certified teacher with Level 3 qualifications in Pilates matwork, Pre/Postnatal Pilates, and Pilates for Bone Health so you can be confident that you are in good hands.
 With such small class sizes I can ensure that all exercises are suitable for you and make adaptations wherever necessary to keep you safe and comfortable.
 Plus the small groups are very friendly and welcoming!

 Is Pilates just for women?

 In short, definitely not.
 Named after its founder, Joseph Pilates, it is a form of exercise that is both challenging and highly rewarding for men and women alike.
 Most of the groups I teach (with the exception of the pregnancy groups, for obvious reasons!) are mixed.
 It is great for reducing stress levels, improving your movement potential, and works very well alongside other sports training.